 Limitations in the present study include that its retrospective design may have led to a bias and the inability to control confounding factors.
 Incomplete or inaccurate documentation at the time of the poison center call, either from lack of information conveyed to the poison specialist or from a transcription error, can result in inaccurate data capture [40].
 Diagnostic test results, which may aid in diagnosing a poisoning agent when clinical features are inadequate, were not used in this study.
-This pilot study only evaluated eight drug products and considered only single-agent exposures, limiting its generalizability.
+In this pilot study (and thus somewhat preliminary), we included just eight common single-agent poisonings (acetaminophen, diphenhydramine, aspirin, calcium channel blockers, sulfonylureas, benzodiazepines, bupropion, and lithium).
+Also, we considered only single-agent exposures due to the complexity of poly-substance exposure, limiting its generalizability.
+Complex pharmacological interactions between substances can lead to unwanted effects and different presentations.
+Poly-substance exposure alters the medication's effect on the body and it may cause unexpected side effects, delay, decrease, or enhance the action of either drug.
+The poisonings other than these agents are impossible to predict using the proposed models.
+So, further research for developing these models considering more drug agents and multiple exposures is needed.

 Future studies should expand the models to additional drugs and substances, incorporate diagnostic test results when relevant, and prospectively validate model performance.
 It is also important to compare the models with human level performance (HLP).
 This requires appropriate selection of human participants for accuracy and generalizability.
 Measuring HLP adds significant complexity to a study, and while critically important prior to real-world implementation, it was beyond the scope of this pilot study.